Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Python/user_guide.md

 # Python User Guide

-This document provides a step-by-step guide on how to prepare and operate the Python control system for Crazyflie 2.1.
+This document provides a step-by-step guide on how to operate the control system for this project.

 ---